Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 ### Step 2: Install UART drivers

-If your computer doesn't recognize the UART as a COM port (serial device), you may ineed to install the UART drivers.
+If your computer doesn't recognize the UART as a COM port (serial device), you may need to install the UART drivers.
 If you brought the Adafruit UART in this guide, the driver you will need is this:

 - CP210x: [https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip](https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip)